james-aviani/markdown-api/src/api_documentation/index.md

 The platform provides the following APIs:

-`transactions_api/index` - provides read-only access to call transaction data.
+[Transactions API](./transactions_api/index.md) - provides read-only access to call transaction data.

-`network_integration/index` -supports the replication and synchronization of advertiser, publisher and campaign data between partner platforms.
+[Network Integration](./network_integration/index.md) - supports the replication and synchronization of advertiser, publisher and campaign data between partner platforms.

-`conversion_reporting` -provides the ability to report completed order information (or other conversion events) from a server back into the platform.
+[Converstion Reporting](./conversion_reporting/index.md) -provides the ability to report completed order information (or other conversion events) from a server back into the platform.